KissConsult/apachev2/README.md

 ![avail](/location-avail.png)
   * Choose a **Worker Zone** if using Single zones or **Metro** if Multizone
  ![worker](/location-worker.png)
+    * If you wish to use Multizone please set up your account with [VRF] or [enable Vlan spanning]

 * Choose a **Worker node setup** or use the preselected one , set **Worker node amount per zone**
 ![worker-pool](/worker-pool.png)